adriaFreixasWb/git-calisthenics/docs/Session3.md

 In this instance we are going to emulate 2 different developers working at the same time.

-Create a [new branch](Session2.md#Branching) called **feature/parallel-commit** but don't check it our yet.
+Create a [new branch](Session2.md#Branching) called **feature/parallel-commit** but don't check it out yet.
-Now make sure your on main branche, do some changes on your README.md, stage them and commit.
+Now make sure you are on main branch, do some changes on your README.md, stage them and commit.

-Now [checkout](Session2.md#checkout-a-branch) feature/parallel-commit and make different changes ton your README.md file, stage, commit and push them.
+Now [checkout](Session2.md#checkout-a-branch) feature/parallel-commit and make different changes to your README.md file, stage, commit and push them.

-## Mergin branches
+## Merging branches

-To marge to different branches you need to be on the branch where your want add the changes to.
+To marge two different branches you need to be on the branch where you want add the changes to.
 Usually that would be main.

 For example:
 ```